xpsi-group/xpsi/docs/source/install.rst

 .. note::

-    We are encountering issues with installing MultiNest on Mac and are working to resolve them.
+    We are encountering issues with installing MultiNest on Mac and we are working on proposing a solution.

 Tips for installing on Windows